 9 Home Improvements and Repairs to Make This Summer

 The average lifespan of a roof is about 20 years.
 That doesn’t mean all roofs will last that long.
-Environmental factors and lack of routine maintenance can make them last for a shorter period of time.
-If you can see any broken or cracked shingles, any areas that look weathered or curled on the edges.
+Look for any broken or cracked shingles, any areas that look weathered or curled on the edges.
 If you experience standing water every time it rains, or you’ve noticed any leaks or water stains on your ceiling, it’s best to call a professional inspector.
 Catching roof problems early can prevent costly repairs later on.

 Take some time to walk around your home and inspect the exterior walls.
-If you notice any peeling paint, cracks, sagging panels, mold growth, small holes, or any other unsightly damage to the walls or siding.
+If you notice any peeling paint, cracks, sagging panels, mold growth, small holes, or any other damage to the walls or siding.
 Catching these problems early will help prevent wood rot (especially around windows) which can be costly to repair before painting.
 You may need to repaint, or you may decide to upgrade to new siding.
-Doing either will maintain your home’s curb appeal (and resale value) while at the same time keeping the outside summer heat from entering your home.
+Doing either will maintain your home’s curb appeal and resale value.
+Adding siding will also increase your home’s energy efficiency.
+Here are some siding tips.

 9. Install New Doors

-Entry Doors are the gateways to your home and create a lasting first impression of your most important investment.
-An eye-catching front door will enhance your home’s perceived value by as much as three times the price of the entry according to a national home valuation study.
+Entry doors are the gateways to your home and create a lasting first impression of your most important investment.
+An eye-catching front door will enhance your home’s perceived value.
 You will have a hard time finding a more beautiful investment in your home and return on your money.
 Plus, they will make your home more energy efficient.
 Here are 11 things you won’t get when you buy a door from a big box store.

 All-Weather Windows, Doors, and Siding can help with quite a few of these home improvement projects.
 You can trust us for quality products and excellent installation.
 For over 30 years, we have served the KC metro area and now have a customer base of over 40,000 satisfied customers.
-We are proud of the reputation for quality we have built over those three decades.
-Call us at (913) 648-9589 for any installation you need.
-Or visit us at 7710 Shawnee Mission Parkway, Overland Park, KS, 66202.
+We are proud of the reputation for quality we have built over the last three decades and we’d love to help you make your home more beautiful and energy efficient.